Why a Greek Cat Welfare Society?

 In addition to the services of volunteer vets and nurses and local cat welfare volunteers, the charity on occasion receives donations of medical supplies from pharmaceutical companies and veterinary practices, and donations of cat food.

 Finance and accounts

 Our income comes mainly from individual donations, with occasional legacies, corporate donations and charitable trust grants.
 We aim to spend as much of our income as possible on animal welfare, in the form of grants, equipment, medicines, other consumables and veterinary travel costs; a small proportion is spent on fund-raising, publicity and central administration.
-Our Annual report and accounts for 2015 show financial support totalling over £68,000 to local groups, plus contributions to vets’ and nurses’ travel costs.
-Copies of the report and accounts are available here.
+Our Annual report and accounts for 2021 show financial support totalling over £118,000 to local groups, plus contributions to vets’ and nurses’ travel costs.
+Copies of the report and accounts are available to download here.